andedevsecops/azure-sentinel-gcp-data-connector/README.md

 #### GCP Functions Created:

-**Ingest-GCP-Logs-To-Azure-Sentinel** : PubSub Function pulling from ExamplePubSubLogsTopic
+**Ingest-GCP-Logs-To-Azure-Sentinel** : PubSub Function pulling from GCPLogsTopic

 **Retry-Ingest-GCP-Logs-To-Azure-Sentinel** : Retry Function to pull any failed messages from Ingest-GCP-Logs-To-Azure-Sentinel (can be re-used across all examples)